 Let us show examples for the order/degree problem with parameters n = 16 and d = 4.
 The figure illustrates three examples of 4-regular graphs with 16 nodes.
 The diameter of the first and the second graphs is 3, while that of the third one is 4.
 Thus, we should select the first or the second one.
 Next, we compare the average shortest path length (ASPL) of those two graphs.
 Since the ASPL of the first one is smaller, this is the best solution of the problem among the three.

 Graph design has a rich variety of application fileds of computer systems.
 In particular, it is just meeting a network design of future supercomputers and future high-end datacenters in terms of hop counts [SOCC11] [ISCA12] [SC14], since their networks are topologically modeled as undirected regular graphs.
 Low latency is preconditioned on small hop counts, but existing network topologies have hop counts much larger than theoretical lower bounds.
 Therefore, computer network designers desire to find a graph that has a small number of hops between any pair of vertices.
 The same solution is beneficial for desining such a micro network, though the layout of a graph on two-dimensional surface (on a chip) must be considered [MICRO07] [DATE14] [MICRO14].

 The degree/diameter problem (DDP) has been studied for decades and consists in generating the largest possible graph given degree and diameter constraints, striving to approach theoretical upper bounds [DDP-wiki].
 However, DDP solutions may not be directly usable for network topologies in supercomputer and high-end datacenter systems because they are for particular number of compute nodes, whereas the number of nodes in a real system is determined based on practical considerations, e.g., budget.

-For a order n and a degree d, the lower bound Kn,d on the diameter k is computed as
+For a general graph with order n and degree d, the lower bound Kn,d on diameter k is computed as

-Similarly, the lower bound Ln,d on the ASPL l is computed as
+Similarly, the lower bound Ln,d on ASPL l is computed as